Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 The fleshy stems.

-Like many members of the family, these plants contain cardiac glycosides or bio-chemically related compounds, such as pregnane derivatives.
-The main active compound in hoodia is a pregnane glycoside known as P57.
+Chemical analysis of the Hoodia pilifera plant has shown that similar to several other members of the family, plants belonging to this species also enclose cardiac glycosides or compounds that are bio-chemically related, for instance, pregnane derivatives.
+The key active compound found in hoodia is a pregnane glycoside, also known as P57.